 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Beyond helping capable students learn to apply themselves academically, we present specific leadership training to unleash the potential in each child.
 We teach teens to serve and love each other.
 Mission trips and community service projects provide real-life experience and application of the leadership principles demonstrated at Heartland Boys Academy.

 Heartland Boys Academy is a fully accredited high school that employs a program of independent study with tutelage.
 Students complete courses at their own speed, with weekly objectives established by instructors based on the student’s program of study.
 Courses are offered for all levels, up to Honors and AP classes.
 Heartland Boys Academy also encourages students to prepare for post-secondary goals by helping them prep for SAT and ACT testing and applying for colleges.

 Heartland Boys Academy acknowledges that adolescents and their families today face huge challenges from the culture.
 Teens are impacted by a barrage of negative peer pressure today.
 The Heartland Boys Academy model for change is called Positive Peer Culture (PPC), which helps young men develop self-worth, significance, dignity, and responsibility as they become committed to the positive values of serving and caring for others.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a holistic approach to development.
 Every teen is asked to participate in at least one sport because of the valuable life skills that can be learned.
-For boys inBakersfield, California, Heartland Boys Academy offers a number of sports programs.
+For boys inBakersfield, California, Heartland Boys Academy offers a number of athletic outlets.